 A couple of months ago, I discovered the Hopscotch app on an elementary school iPad.
-At first, I wasn’t sure what the app was supposed to do, but it seemed to be popular with students so I decided to check it out for myself.
+At first, I wasn’t sure what the app was supposed to do.
+It seemed to be popular with students though, so I decided to check it out for myself.
 I was amazed to find out that the Hopscotch app was filled with lots of great kid-friendly resources for coding, and I found myself wishing that this was around when I was in elementary school.
 In honor of Computer Science Education Week, here is my Hopscotch coding app review.
-Read more about Computer Science Education Week and the Hour of Code here.

 What is Hopscotch?